mpat247/Book-Store-Application/README.md

 # Book Store Application

--
-A bookstore application implemented using JavaFX amongst others, for the group project assigned in *COE528 - Object Oriented Design*.
+A bookstore application implemented using JavaFX amongst others, for the group project assigned in *COE528 - Object Oriented  Eng Analysis and Design*.

 ## Application